 You may be saving an older dog’s life

 Whilst many shelters don’t euthanase healthy dogs it is an unavoidable fact that overcrowding of rescue centres results in unwanted dogs being put down.
 By adopting a senior dog, you are not only giving it a home, you may be saving a life.
+There are some considerations on health you need to consider.
+Do they need special medication?
+Or a diet suitable for an older dog?
+The shelter will be able to provide you with information.

 * Source: RSPCA